 - find ways to share with parents and whānau the value of learning to move and moving to learn

 - provide a flexible uncluttered environment – where infants, toddlers, and young children have time and space to repeat physical activities and challenges.

 Understanding the centrality of physical activity to well being and holistic learning in the early years is essential to kaiako practice.
 In Te Whāriki, the exploration/Mana aotūroa learning goals include an expectation that all children will become increasingly capable of moving confidently and challenging themselves physically, and that kaiako will support and assess children’s progress in these areas.

 McLachlan, Claire (2015).
 Children’s wellbeing: Regulations, policies and directions for research.
 Early Education.
 Vol 57, Autumn/Winter.

 This blog written by Gill Connell is a rich source of practical ideas and theory related to movement and learning for young children.
 It includes links and references to Gill’s publications.

 This Ministry of Education resource includes a list of ways in which adults can support physically active play and learning across all strands of Te Whāriki.

 Evidence-based advice on physical activity for children under five years of age and the importance of play is given by the Ministry of Health in this publication.

 A collection of brochures provides a variety of fun activities to get young children moving.

-A booklet defines “Physical Literacy” and provides a starting point for considering physical needs for different life stages, including early years.
+A webpage and downloadable PDF defines “Physical Literacy” and provides a starting point for considering physical needs for different life stages, including early years.